pmean/build-website/text/04/anecdotal-information.md

 Research](GoldStandard.html).

-Catherine Fiorello highlights the weakness of the anecdotal argument
-\"*I was spanked as a child and I turned out okay.*\" Such an observation ignores the need for a comparison group.
-Such a group would help answer the question \"*What would I have been like if I hadn\'t been spanked as a child?*\" When large groups of both spanked and unspanked children are compared, the unspanked children tend to fare better.
+Catherine Fiorello highlights the weakness of the anecdotal argument "*I was spanked as a child and I turned out okay.*" Such an observation ignores the need for a comparison group.
+Such a group would help answer the question "*What would I have been like if I hadn't been spanked as a child?*" When large groups of both spanked and unspanked children are compared, the unspanked children tend to fare better.
 They are less aggressive and have fewer problems with depression.